SELF-Technology/self-chain-public/docs/Roadmap/Token/Tokenomics.md

 Note: This figure includes all unlocked tokens, however only a smaller portion of the User Adoption, Developer Incentives and Ecosystem tokens will be circulating.

-**Estimated Initial Circulating Supply (excl. liquidity)**: 40.5m

-Note: This figure includes our current estimate of the initial circulating supply.
-It includes investor/partner unlocks and initial community/developer distributions.

-**Estimated Initial Circulating Supply** represents the portion of tokens anticipated to be actively traded at launch, including early community distribution and investor/partner unlocks.

 ## Token Distribution

 The total supply of SELF is strategically allocated across key areas to ensure robust ecosystem development, incentivize community participation, and maintain long-term stability.